-You and your spouse, if married filing a joint return, must fill in the applicable circle(s) indicating your residency status for tax year 2018.
+You and your spouse, if married filing jointly, must fill in the applicable circle(s) indicating your residency status for tax year 2019.
 Part-year residents must also enter the dates of North Carolina residency in the boxes provided.

 Part B. Allocation of Income for Part-Year Residents and Nonresidents